ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     # Copyright: (c) 2018, Terry Jones <terry.jones@example.org>
     # GNU General Public License v3.0+ (see COPYING or https://www.gnu.org/licenses/gpl-3.0.txt)

 Major additions to the module (for instance, rewrites) may add additional copyright lines.
 Any legal review will include the source control history, so an exhaustive copyright header is not necessary.
+Please do not edit the existing copyright year.
+This simplifies project administration and is unlikely to cause any interesting legal issues.
 When adding a second copyright line for a significant feature or rewrite, add the newer line above the older one:

 .. code-block:: python